Ganon's Castle Walkthrough

 Rusted switch in Ocarina of Time

-Use the ice block as a platform to climb up and hit the rusted switch with the Megaton Hammer.
-Pressing the switch will open the door ahead, so exit the room before the timer runs out.
+Use the ice block as a platform to reach the rusted switch, then hit it with the Megaton Hammer.
+The switch opens the door ahead, so exit before the timer runs out.

 Dispel the Barrier with a Light Arrow